• Skip to primary navigation

 Side Saddle Stitch

-If you want a blanket that looks lightweight but feels substantial, it's hard to go wrong with the side saddle stitch.
-You can make this gorgeous geometric pattern using single crochet, double crochet, and chain stitches.
-There's even a video tutorial to help you get started.
+For a blanket that looks lightweight but feels substantial, I recommend using the side saddle stitch.
+You can make this gorgeous geometric pattern with single crochet, double crochet, and chain stitches.
+There’s even a video tutorial to help you get started.

 Get the Pattern